ME-MarvinE/XCalendar/README.md

 View guides and a full list of available properties on the [Wiki](https://github.com/ME-MarvinE/XCalendar/wiki).

 ## MAUI
-I plan to port this to .NET MAUI and maybe even get it into the MAUI Community Toolkit.
+I plan to get this into the MAUI Community Toolkit.
 Follow the discussion [here](https://github.com/CommunityToolkit/Maui/discussions/265).